 Urchins were housed individually and fed in excess, allowing unrestricted growth.
 It has been found that ample food availability can offset the negative effects of acidification (Brown et al., 2018; Ramajo et al., 2016).
 Because these conditions are ecologically unrealistic, it is possible that the addition of predators and/or restriction of food could enhance the negative impacts of warming and acidification.
 Controlled laboratory experiments, therefore, are not enough to confirm the effects of climate change and should be considered in conjunction with in situ research.
 One study found that individual urchins at CO2 vent sites, where pH can fluctuate <1 unit and averages 7.73 pH units, were actually larger due to increased algal productivity (Uthicke et al., 2016).
 However, it has also been found that low pH conditions can contribute to lower feeding rates in echinoderms (Clements & Darrow, 2018; Dupont et al., 2013).

 While laboratory experiments do not capture all variability that naturally occurs in a given habitat, measures can be taken to ensure realistic outcomes.
 In this study, seawater was pumped directly in from the surrounding environment to ensure natural fluctuations in both temperature and pH.
 Treatments were applied on top of this natural variation, allowing conditions to track the surroundings.
-Kāneʻohe Bay is already warmer and more acidic than the surrounding ocean water, providing interesting insights into the possible adaptibility of organisms that live there.
+Kāneʻohe Bay is already warmer and more acidic than the surrounding ocean water (REF), providing interesting insights into the possible adaptibility of organisms that live there.

 Results of this study indicate that while warming and acidification conditions expected by 2100 may not be detrimental to survival and growth of T. gratilla, there are developmental implications for calcification that could be energitically costly.
 Future studies should include reproduction and transgenerational patterns, as it is known that gonads are plastic and may be depleted or filled depending on conditions and resource allocation (Dupont & Thorndyke, 2013).
 In one study, gonads were absent in all urchins reared at pH 7.6 regardless of temperature, indicating potential population instability under projected climate change conditions (Dworjanyn & Byrne, 2018).